fastify/fastify/docs/Routes.md

 ```
 If you declare multiple versions with the same major or minor, Fastify will always choose the highest compatible with the `Accept-Version` header value.<br/>
 If the request will not have the `Accept-Version` header, a 404 error will be returned.
+#### Custom
+It's possible to define a custom versioning logic.
+This can be done through the [`versioning`](https://github.com/fastify/fastify/blob/master/docs/Server.md#versioning) configuration, when creating a fastify server instance.